Safnaj/GraphQL-Job-Portal/README.md

-# GraphQL Job Board
+# GraphQL Chat

-Sample application used in the [GraphQL by Example](https://www.udemy.com/course/graphql-by-example/?referralCode=7ACEB04674F000BAC061) course.
+This is a project used in the [GraphQL by Example](https://www.udemy.com/course/graphql-by-example/?referralCode=7ACEB04674F000BAC061) course.

+It shows how to use subscriptions with Apollo Server for Express, Apollo Client, and GraphQL-WS.